tiprankstipranks

 Corporate Activity and Growth - Risk 3

-Over the past several years, we have been in the process of transforming into a leading diversified, specialty pharmaceutical company and have actively pursued and executed several opportunistic business development and strategic transactions designed to grow our revenues and profits and improve our balance sheet, with varying levels of success.
+Over the past several years, we have actively pursued and executed several opportunistic business development and strategic transactions designed to grow our revenues and profits and improve our balance sheet, with varying levels of success.
 Successfully identifying and executing on such business development and strategic transactions is not easily achievable and depends on several factors, including, but not limited to, the availability and willingness of other parties to transact on terms we find attractive and our ability to fund such transactions from our existing cash flows or raise funds from third parties.
 If we are unable to find attractive opportunities, finance them and successfully execute and integrate such acquisitions, our business growth and prospects will be adversely impacted.
-An important element of our business strategy is to actively seek to acquire products, technologies or companies and to in-license or seek co-promotion rights to additional products.
-In the past, we have acquired ROLVEDON, Otrexup, Sympazan, NUCYNTA, NUCYNTA ER (both of which were subsequently divested to Collegium in February 2020), CAMBIA, Zipsor, as well as the INDOCIN products and SPRIX.
-We cannot be certain that we will be able to successfully identify, pursue, finance and complete any future acquisitions or whether we would be able to successfully integrate or develop any acquired business, product or technology, successfully commercialize and realize the anticipated benefits from acquired products or retain any key employees.
-For example, the anticipated growth and cost savings from the Spectrum Merger, if achieved, may be lower than expected and may take longer to achieve than anticipated.
+Our ability to fund our business development strategies may be limited by the financial resources we are able to obtain, which may restrict our ability to pursue, fund and complete acquisitions or other strategic transactions.
+We may be unable to finance potential transactions from existing cash flows, and there can be no assurance that we will be able to raise necessary third-party financing on acceptable terms or at all.
+As a result, we may forgo or be unable to complete attractive business development opportunities, or we may be required to accept less favorable terms, thereby limiting our ability to enhance or expand our product portfolio.
+This would further adversely impact our business growth and prospects.
+An important element of our business strategy is to actively seek to acquire product candidates, products, technologies or companies and to in-license or seek co-promotion rights to additional products.
+In the past, we have acquired ROLVEDON, Otrexup, Sympazan, CAMBIA, the INDOCIN products, SPRIX, NUCYNTA and NUCYNTA ER (both NUCYNTA products were subsequently divested to Collegium in February 2020 and we ceased commercializing Otrexup in July 2025).
+We cannot be certain that we will be able to successfully identify, pursue, finance and complete any future acquisitions or whether we would be able to successfully obtain regulatory approvals and launch, if applicable, integrate or develop any acquired business, product candidate, product or technology, successfully commercialize and realize the anticipated benefits from acquired products or retain any key employees.
 If we are unable to enhance and broaden our product offerings, our business and prospects will be limited.
-In addition, if our executive management team is not able, in a timely manner, to develop, implement and execute successful business strategies and plans to maintain and increase our product revenues, our business, financial condition and results of operations will be materially and adversely affected, and the existing business may be required to take further steps to reduce its costs at some point in time.
+In addition, if our executive management team is not able to develop, implement and execute successful business development strategies and plans to maintain and increase our product revenues in a timely manner, our business, financial condition and results of operations will be materially and adversely affected, and the existing business may be required to take further steps to reduce its costs at some point in time.
 It may take time for our executive management team, despite their significant industry-related experience, to develop, implement and execute our business strategies and plans.
 Further, our future business strategies and plans may differ materially, or may continue to evolve, from those we previously pursued.
 If our business strategies and plans, or our efforts to realize future operational efficiencies, cause disruption in our business or operations or do not achieve the level of success or results we anticipate, our business, financial condition and results of operations will be materially and adversely affected.

 Legal & Regulatory

-Total Risks: 10/41 (24%)Above Sector Average
+Total Risks: 7/40 (18%)Below Sector Average

 Regulation - Risk 1